aiven/aiven-docs/docs/products/caching/howto/manage-ssl-connectivity.md

 title: Manage SSL connectivity
 ---

-Manage SSL connectivity for your Aiven for Caching service, including enabling secure connections and configuring stunnel for clients without SSL support.
+Manage SSL connectivity for your Aiven for Caching® service, including enabling secure connections and configuring stunnel for clients without SSL support.

 ## Client support for SSL-encrypted connections